 The Bill takes this further forward by setting out a number of the modalities and practical arrangements for such Committees.
 These include among others, the composition of the social and ethics committee, filling of vacancies, timing of the appointment and provisions for exemptions.
-It also provides for the presentation and approval of the Social and Ethics Committee report at AGMs of companies and consequences for non-approval of the Report of the Committee.
+It also provides for the presentation and approval of the Social and Ethics Committee report at the AGM.